2012 Nobel Peace Prize: Award ceremony

 During the announcement, committee chairman Thorbjørn Jagland was asked whether Helmut Kohl or any of the current EU officials would be present to accept the prize on the EU's behalf.
 Jagland said the EU will have to decide who would accept the prize.

 The EU decided that the prize would be accepted by President of the European Council Herman Van Rompuy, President of the European Commission José Manuel Barroso and President of the European Parliament Martin Schulz.
 Van Rompuy and Barroso held the acceptance speeches.

 Most EU heads of states or governments except six attended the ceremony.
 French President François Hollande and Chancellor of Germany Angela Merkel attended.
-David Cameron and five other EU heads of state have not attended, Cameron sending his deputy Nick Clegg in his stead.
+David Cameron and five other EU heads of state or government did not attend.
+Cameron sent his deputy Nick Clegg in his stead.